JoleDev/juniors-unite/README.md

 This project has; React, React-Router and Bootstrap.
 What we want to do is just play with this app!
 But i think maybe you create a component in the components folder, then create it's link in the navbar and show it.
-<h1>How to create a new component?</h1><br/>
+<h1>How to create a new component?</h1>
-When you open the project with your editor, you will find step 1 & 3 commented just follow.
+<b>When you open the project with your editor, you will find step 1 & 3 commented just follow.</b>

 1- Define your components Route by naming it. go to App.js inside the div create a new line:<br/>
 <Route path="/YOURCOMPONENT/" component={YOURCOMPONENT} />    like this <br/>